Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 600 Gold
 - Quarterstaff

-**Touch of Cold** The first time you target a new enemy with a spell, you also reduce their movement speed by 10 feet.
+**Touch of Cold** When you affect an enemy with a spell, you also reduce their movement speed by 10 feet.
+You can only target the same creature once with this ability each round.

 **Health**: You maximum hit points increases by half your hit dice.